Four Letter Words

-Four Letter Words (also known as Climax) is a 2000 American comedy film by director Sean Baker, in his directorial debut.
+Four Letter Words (also known as Climax) is a 2000 American comedy film written and directed by Sean Baker in his directorial debut.

 Plot

-A study of the post-adolescent male psyche, the film gives an often humorous but raw unadulterated look at the views, attitudes, and language of young men in Suburban America.
+A study of the post-adolescent male psyche, the film gives an often humorous but raw unadulterated look at the views, attitudes, and language of young men in the suburban U.S.

-Critical reception
+Production

+Some scenes were filmed in Basking Ridge, New Jersey.

+Reception

+Four Letter Words screened at the SXSW Film Festival in 2001.

-DVD Talk said "Although Baker shows a pretty good ear for dialog and a willingness to keep things lively in the editing room, and despite the best efforts of a quality cast, the movie never quite inspires.
+DVD Talk stated "Although Baker shows a pretty good ear for dialog and a willingness to keep things lively in the editing room, and despite the best efforts of a quality cast, the movie never quite inspires.
 A bunch of guys standing around a garage talking about porn stars or bong hits may feel important to the filmmaker and might find a cult audience but the filmmaker would be better served finding a more original outlet for his storytelling talents.
 Still, fans of ultra-indie films might want to give this one a shot.
 It's got some good qualities and some nice performances."